What is an Assessor?

 - Deputy Assessor

 There were about 80,800 jobs for Assessor in 2016 (in the United States).
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Assessor by 2026.
-The BLS estimates 6,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,700 job openings in this field each year.

 The states with the most job growth for Assessor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maryland, Alaska, or Maine.
 These states have the worst job growth for this type of profession.